FAQs

 Zacks employs a dedicated staff of QC analysts who examine each new estimate during the workday to determine if any adjustments are needed to facilitate comparability with other estimates for the same company.
 If an adjustment is required, the adjustments to the estimate are made and the reason for the adjustment is recorded.
 At the end of each weekday, a quality control (QC)report is generated which lists estimates that are out-of-line with the current consensus, based on a number of criteria.
 The next day the QC report is checked by QC analysts assigned exclusively to check and research the flagged data.
 Once the QC report data has been checked, verified, and corrected, the data is then available for delivery to clients.

-Zacks makes adjustments to approximately 5-10% of the individual sell side earnings estimates.
+Zacks adjusts approximately 5-10% of the individual sell side earnings estimates.
 The estimates database is also adjusted for corporate actions such as splits, changes to the company name, ticker and CUSIP changes, and extraordinary items.

 Zacks uses US-dollar-denominated figures for US listed issues and Canadian dollar figures for CAN listed issues.